-- Deliver your RV in the best condition possible.
+- DELIVER your RV in the best condition possible.
 Your RV must pass the dealer's Pre-Delivery Inspection (PDI).
 This inspection tests all systems and components. - 2.
-Provide an orientation, familiarizing you with your new RV and how to operate all systems and components. - 3.
-Review with you, and explain the provisions of the Limited Base Warranty and Limited Structural Warranty. - 4.
-Send your completed Warranty Registration and New Vehicle PDI Check List to Grand Design RV.

-This form is required within 30 days of your delivery date to activate your warranty coverage.

-- 5. Ensure that you receive a complete Owner Information Package.
-Assist you with all component manufacturer warranty registrations (ie, locating the model and serial numbers of components as needed). - Explain how to obtain local and out-of-town service for your RV, and its (separately warranted) components, including repairs NOT under warranty. - 7.
-Service all Grand Design RV products.
+PROVIDE an orientation to familiarize you with how to operate all systems and components of your new RV. - 3.
+REVIEW with you, and explain the provisions of the Limited Base Warranty and Limited Structural Warranty. - SEND your completed Warranty Registration and New Vehicle PDI Check List to Grand Design RV.
+This form is required within 30 days of your delivery date to activate your warranty coverage. - 5.
+ENSURE that you receive a complete Owner Information Package.
+Assist you with all component manufacturer warranty registrations (ie, locating the model and serial numbers of components as needed). - 6.
+EXPLAIN how to obtain local and out-of-town service for your RV, and its (separately warranted) components, including repairs NOT under warranty. - 7.
+SERVICE all Grand Design RV products.